 Cats are instinctually inclined to hide symptoms of illness from their owners.
-Hiding symptoms of the disease is beneficial to wild cats who can conceal their status from opportunistic predators that might try to make a meal of an injured cat.
+Hiding signs of the disease is beneficial to wild cats, who can conceal their status from opportunistic predators that might try to make a meal of an injured cat.

 If your cat isn’t feeling well, they may exhibit uncharacteristic aggression when you touch or cuddle them, especially if you brush up against a spot that’s been tender for them recently.

 Cats can also develop a fearful response in response to being mistreated.
 Cats that humans routinely mistreat may become frightened by all the humans they interact with.
 If your cat is allowed outside, consider the possibility that someone nearby might be mistreating your cat, especially if your cat has unexplained injuries or is suddenly and uncharacteristically fearful of human contact.

 Cats can be emotionally affected by their experiences so much that they can develop a fear response similar to a human’s “post-traumatic stress disorder diagnosis.”
 For instance, if your cat’s previous owner used to lock them in the closet, your cat may become fearful of dark or enclosed spaces.